frederic-perez/AmE-dictionary/data/idioms.md

 __know (one’s) own mind__ To be firmly resolute and confident in one’s ideas, intentions, plans, or opinions.
 __know (one’s) shit__
 __know (something) like the back of (one’s) hand__
-__know a thing or two__ :eight: To be knowledgeable about something.
+__know a thing or two__ :nine: To be knowledgeable about something.
 The phrase is usually used to indicate that one knows more about something than someone thinks. _Hey, I know a thing or two about art—I was an art history major in college, you know!_
 __know best__ :two: (knows best) To have more knowledge and experience about something than anyone else. _You should listen to her advice—after all, Mother knows best._
 __know better (than to do something)__ :four: To be wise enough, experienced enough, or well trained enough not to have done something wrong. _Mary should have known better than to accept a lift from a stranger._ _Children should know better than to play in the road._ _The woman is dirty, maybe mentally ill, and Nic knows better than to tangle with that type._
 __know by heart__